 Using a Subdomain

-For either approach, you need to create two CNAME records with your DNS provider (typically the domain registrar – we do not recommend creating these records via your webhost or cPanel for the purpose of white-labeling our software) to point the subdomain directly at the landing page on our infrastructure.
+For either approach, you need to create a CNAME record with your DNS provider (typically the domain registrar, although in some cases you will need to do via your webhost or cPanel) to point the subdomain directly at the landing page on our infrastructure.

 For the example reviews.yourdomain.com or reviews.yourdomain.com/business1, you would create the following CNAME: